TritonDataCenter/dragnet/README.md

   seconds, bucket per-minute.
 Instead of latency in groups of 10 milliseconds, use power-of-two buckets.
 * Select fewer columns.
 In the above example with 10 columns, skipping one column reduces the number of unique data points by a factor of 10.
-* Relatedly: instead of using one index with 10 columns, use several indexes with only a couple of columns each.
-You rarely need to filter and break down using all possible fields, so create specific indexes for the reports you want.
+You can do this by configuring more metrics with different fields (e.g., replace a single metric that includes timestamp, request method, and user agent with two that include timestamp and request method and (separately) timestamp and user agent.
+These aren't exactly equivalent, but it's often sufficient.
 * If you only run into this problem while indexing, try indexing less data at once.
-If you're generating daily indexes, restrict each "index" operation to a day's worth of input data, and run separate operations for each day.
+If you're generating daily indexes, restrict each "build" operation to a day's worth of input data, and run separate operations for each day.